srguglielmo/SimpleShib/readme.txt

 == Frequently Asked Questions ==

-= Requests to `/Shibboleth.sso/` are showing a WordPress "Page Not Found" error! =
+= Requests to /Shibboleth.sso are showing a WordPress "Page Not Found" error! =

 You must configure Apache to handle requests for `/Shibboleth.sso/` instead of letting WordPress handle it.
-Apache will past the request to mod_shib and shibd.
-To do this, add the following configuration to your VirtualHost block in Apache:
+Apache will pass the request to mod_shib and shibd.
+To do this, add the following configuration to your VirtualHost block in Apache and restart the httpd:

 RewriteEngine on
 RewriteCond %{REQUEST_URI} ^/Shibboleth.sso($|/)
 RewriteRule . - [END]

-= The domain names are not correct after a redirect! =
+= The doman name is not correct after a redirect! =

 Add the following to Apache's global config: